differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-22-erlang-cluster-k8s-ssh.md

 second command uses SSH to connect.
 It turns off strict host key checking (because the host key will keep changing), and disables the `known_hosts` file by directing it to `/dev/null`.

-The server allows any password -- `{pwdfun, fun(_User, _Password, _Peer, _State) -> true end}`, so all we need to do is press Enter to log in.

-Note: I later discovered the `{no_auth_needed, true}` option.
-A later blog post will talk about how to enable public key authentication, so we can ignore that.
+Note: The server completely disables authentication.
+The next blog post will talk about how to enable public key authentication, so we'll fix it then.

-None of this is particularly secure, but it'll do for now.
-I'll fix it later.